Authors should submit their contributions electronically through the journal website submission system to the Editorial Office:

 The manuscripts should be typed double-spaced in 12 pt Times New Roman font and it must include the essential elements: Title, List of authors, Addresses of authors, Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Conclusions, Footnotes, Acknowledgements, and References

 Divide your article into clearly defined and numbered sections.
 Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, …), 1.2, etc.

 Title: Should clearly indicate the content of the article.
 No abbreviation should be used in the title.

 Authors and their addresses: Should be placed below the title.
-Use an asterisk (*) to distinguish the "corresponding author" with a footnote containing phone number (with country and area code), fax number, full postal address, and email address of the person.
+Use an asterisk (*) to distinguish the "corresponding author" with a footnote containing the phone number (with country and area code), fax number, full postal address, and email address of the person.

-(Title Page, including Titles and Authors and their addresses, should be submitted as a separate file.)
+(In addition, Title Page, including Titles and Authors and their addresses, should be submitted as a separate file.)